UX Case Study

 The Problem

-The Nature Conservancy, a global leader in environmental conservation, uses its website as a vital tool to communicate its mission and drive user engagement.
+The Nature Conservancy, a global leader in environmental conservation, utilizes its website to educate, engage, and inspire users to donate to their mission.

-After conducting an interface audit of The Nature Conservancy site, I identified various redundancies and inconsistencies in design components and patterns across the site.
+After conducting an interface audit, several redundancies and inconsistencies were revealed across the site.

 The Solution

-To address these challenges, we developed Ecosystem, a unified design system that standardizes all design components and guidelines across The Nature Conservancy’s website.
+To address these challenges, we developed Ecosystem, a unified and accessible design system that standardizes all design components and guidelines across The Nature Conservancy’s website.

 Design System Users